pmichaillat/feru/README.md

 ## Figures

-The 30 figures produced by the code are saved as 30 PDF files.
-The data used to generate each figure are saved in CSV files.
+The figures produced by the code are saved as PDF files.
+The data used to generate each figure are saved as CSV files.
 And the numerical results associated with each figure are saved in Markdown files.
-All these files are placed in the `figures` folder, each corresponding to a specific figure in the paper:
+All the files are placed in the `figures` folder, each corresponding to a specific figure in the paper:

 + `figure1A.pdf`, `figure1A.csv`, `figure1A.md` - Panel A of figure 1
 + `figure1B.pdf`, `figure1B.csv` - Panel B of figure 1